Ted Toles Jr.: After baseball

 After his baseball days, Toles worked for Republic Steel/LTV Steel in Youngstown, Ohio for over 30 plus years before he retired.
 He then traveled around the country talking to young players about his experiences and how baseball shaped his life.
 During this time, he fostered reunions with old teammates and met new friends, obtaining the long overdue recognition he deserved.

-Toles received many citations and awards including, Ebony Sports Museum Lifeline All Sport Hall of Fame in Youngstown, OH (2001), Trumbull County African American Achievers Association in Warren, OH) (2007), Lifetime Achievement Award, National Association for the Advancement of Colored People (NAACP) in Lorain, OH (2008), his very own baseball card through the Topps Allen & Ginter Series (2007), a Harland Sports figurine (2008) and a Mahoning Valley Scrappers bobblehead (2009), among others.
+Toles received many citations and awards including, Ebony Sports Museum Lifeline All Sport Hall of Fame in Youngstown, OH (2001), Trumbull County African American Achievers Association in Warren, Ohio) (2007), Lifetime Achievement Award, National Association for the Advancement of Colored People (NAACP) in Lorain, Ohio (2008), his very own baseball card through the Topps Allen & Ginter Series (2007), a Harland Sports figurine (2008) and a Mahoning Valley Scrappers bobblehead (2009), among others.

 In July 2014, Ted was invited to Miller Park as part of an annual Negro League Tribute Night, where he threw out the ceremonial first pitch in a Milwaukee Brewers home game.
 He then visited New Castle, Pennsylvania in February 2015, more than 60 years after his one-year stint playing with the Class C New Castle Indians.
 During his visit to New Castle, Toles promoted his book, Living on Borrowed Time: The Life and Times of Negro League Player Ted Toles Jr., which he co-wrote in 2014 with Michael T. Swank.
 In between, he spoke of his memories of July 21, 1951, when the Indians hosted the Ted Toles Night.

 Even though Toles largely missed the golden years of Negro League Baseball, he had the chance to play side by side with eventual Hall of Famers Jackie Robinson, Larry Doby and Satchel Paige in groups of Negro League stars that faced different MLB All-Star teams during the offseason, being able to take part in one of the most significant society changes made in the 20th century, the integration of organized baseball.

 Toles died in 2016 in Warren, Ohio, at the age of 90.